 A red suit is perfect for more casual suiting moments – whether it be a drinks event or even a run-around day in town.
 However, low-key doesn’t mean sloppy and it takes a deft hand to pull off.
 In order to keep your look sharp, focus on tailoring.
 A well cut jacket can make a world of difference so look for options that define the waist and fall neatly at the edge of your shoulder.

-If you are electing to wear your red suit a little more casually, I would also recommend a slightly higher hem.
-This looks more relaxed and feels sharper if you’re pairing your suit with a tee-shirt or less formal button up (think linen or chambray shirts).
-In terms of shirt colours, stick to classics like either white or, if opting for a tee, a traditional navy and white Breton stripe.
+If you are electing to wear your red suit a little more casually, we would also recommend a slightly higher hem.
+This looks more relaxed and feels sharper if you’re pairing your suit with a t-shirt or less formal button up (think linen or chambray shirts).
+In terms of shirt colours, stick to classics such as white, or if opting for a t-shirt, a traditional navy and white Breton stripe.
 To top off the ensemble, play with scrunching back the sleeves or flicking back the cuffs to show a roguish touch of forearm.

 What Shoes To Wear With A Red Suit

 A red suit is not the time for your standard pair of black Church Derby dress shoes.
-Instead, look to lighter options that compliment this already bold sartorial statement.
-In my mind, you can’t look past a pair of classic loafers from the likes of Santoni or Meermin.
-Play with complimentary copper-y hues like rust and mustard and fabrics like suede that lend a softer touch to suiting.
+Instead, look to lighter options that complement this already bold sartorial statement.
+You can’t look past a pair of classic loafers from the likes of Santoni or Meermin.
+Play with complementary copper-y hues like rust and mustard and fabrics like suede that lend a softer touch to suiting.